-The internship year is divided into six months of Internal Medicine, two months of Neurology, and one-month rotations in Emergency Medicine, outpatient and inpatient Orthopedics, PM&R, and Urology.
+The internship year is divided into 24 weeks of Internal Medicine and its subspecialties, twelve weeks of Neurology, eight weeks of Orthopaedic Surgery, and four week rotations in Emergency Medicine, PM&R, and Urology.
 Physical Medicine and Rehabilitation residents develop strong fundamental clinical skills during their first year of training, and work with specialists who will serve as important referral sources for their rehabilitation practices in the future.

 Building on the foundation of the internship year, the second year program exposes the resident to a variety of inpatient rehabilitation experiences.
 Specialized programs have been developed in stroke and brain injury, spinal cord injury, and orthopaedic rehabilitation.
 Residents participate in daily multidisciplinary inpatient rounds and are introduced to techniques of rehabilitation team management, therapy prescription writing, and functional goal setting.

 3 months Neurorehabilitation